 |

-Ask your people on the street and you're likely to get highly emotional responses and old wives tales.
+Ask people on the street and you're likely to get highly emotional responses and old wives tales.
 We'll try to sort through to some accurate information.

 You know what you're getting with a purebred